 Once both parties have agreed to the terms of the offer, by initialing and signing it, the contract is now considered “executed”.
 The buyer’s agent then delivers the earnest money (generally one percent of the sales price) and contract to the title company where it is held in an escrow account and the closing process begins.
 The option money must be delivered to the sellers within 48 hours of executed contract for the option period to be valid.

-Once the contract is receipted, the title company will send the executed contract to the buyers, sellers, and the agents involved.
+Once the contract is receipted, the title company will send the executed contract to the buyers, sellers, and agents involved.
 From this point on, the title company will serve as a liaison between the involved parties— collecting information, ordering the survey, maintaining the escrow account, etc. The title company also ensures that the title to a property has no claims against it and can be freely transferred

-The inspection should be schedule with the inspector of their choice upon acceptance.
-Inspections typically take two to four hours to complete depending on the square footage of the property and are reports are typically furnished within 24 hours.
-The cost of an inspection varies but is usually between $250-500; it is paid for by the buyer and is not refundable if the contract is terminated.
+The inspection should be scheduled with the inspector of their choice upon acceptance.
+Inspections typically take two to four hours to complete depending on the square footage of the property and reports are typically furnished within 24 hours.
+The cost of an inspection varies but is usually between $450-800; it is paid for by the buyer and is not refundable if the contract is terminated.
 Depending on the inspector’s findings, you may elect to have a specialist look at any areas of particular concern to determine the potential cost of repairs.
 We also highly recommend a Wood Destroying Insect (WDI) inspection which is an additional $75-100.